jmuthazh/number-to-roman/README.md

 ### 7.1 **Kibana Dashboard**

+> [!IMPORTANT]
+> Invoke the Conversion Service API at least three times using the following URL: `http://localhost:8080/romannumeral?query=20`.
+Afterward, check the Kibana dashboard to verify if any data is displayed.

 1. Login into Kibana http://localhost:5601/
 2. Navigate to this path: http://localhost:5601/app/management/kibana/indexPatterns
 3. Click on ***Create index pattern***